KCT Tech Park

-KCT Tech Park is an information technology (IT) technology park situated in Coimbatore, India.
+KCT Tech Park is an IT-park situated in Coimbatore, India.
 It is a unit of Ramanandha Adigalar Foundation and is operational since 2008, with 4.18 acres of land and 2.5 lakh sq ft of built-up area.
 Software technology parks of India IT Park are housed at KCT Campus building with 1.5 lakh sq ft of built-up area.
 KCT Tech Park is located at Kumaraguru College of Technology (KCT) with a campus area over 150 acres of land.

 The project

 The project is located in Saravanampatti, quite practically the IT Corridor of the city with the region housing a large share of IT businesses at Coimbatore, 12 km from Coimbatore International Airport.

 Occupants

 Several organizations are already operating from KCT Tech Park, which includes: